edap/edap.github.com/_posts/2016-06-07-terrain-from-texture.md

 ### Texture splatting
 I've collected the textures during a trip in Sächsische Schweiz.
 Mostly rock's surfaces around an area called "Affenstein".
-To obtain a texture out of a picture with Gimp is easy.
-I've opened Gimp and then Filter -> Map -> Make Seamless.
+To obtain a texture out of a picture I've opened Gimp and then Filter -> Map -> Make Seamless.
 Then I've resized the picture to 512x512.
 In the [Stemkoski website](http://stemkoski.github.io/Three.js/Shader-Heightmap-Textures.html) there is a nice example about how to use texture splatting in ThreeJS using the `smoothstep` function in the fragment shader, I've basically followed that structure.
 It is pretty important to understand how to interpolate nicely the textures, I've drawn this orrible graph that tries to show how the overlapping of 2 curves is essential to merge the textures smoothly together.

 ![no-path](/assets/media/posts/texture-splatting.jpg)

 ## Add the trees

-I' ve generated the mesh for the trees using openFrameworks and my addon [ofxLSystem](https://github.com/edap/ofxLSystem).All the trees are generated with from the same mesh.
+I' ve generated the mesh for the trees using openFrameworks and my addon [ofxLSystem](https://github.com/edap/ofxLSystem).All the trees are generated from the same mesh.
 I've scaled and rotated it to make the trees look differents from each other.
 As i wanted to have trees only near the track, I've to check the coordinates where the tree is supposed to be placed in the image texture.
 If the pixel is black it means there are no mountains at that coordinates, and the tree can be put there.
 Otherwise i will just iterate over the next tree.
-The coordinates of the points on the path are in a different scale and position than the coordinate of the texture (my path was on a surface of 2014x2024, translated on the y and x axis and rotated, the texture has not translation nor rotation and it is 512x512), that's why there are coordinate conversions in this method:
+The coordinates of the points on the path are in a different scale and position than the coordinate of the texture (my path was on a surface of 2048x2048, translated on the y and x axis and rotated, the texture has not translation nor rotation and it is 512x512), that's why there are coordinate conversions in this method:

 ```javascript
 function createTreesGeometry(ofMesh, bumpTexture){